koho/nat2/README.md

 # nat2

-Expose your local service to Internet in full cone NAT network.
+nat2 simply means "nat to".
+It is a tool that helps you expose local services to the Internet in a Full-Cone NAT network.
+Moreover, you can bind the mapped address automatically to your DNS provider or send it via HTTP request.

 ## Features